-Note: Stack Up is available only for Move Along Axis X, Rotate Around Axis A, and Move With Coordinates action types.
+Note: Stack Up is available only for Move Along $\checkmark$ , Rotate Around Axis $\checkmark$ , and Move With Coordinates action types.

-Displacement sliders Move selected parts, either by linear displacement or rotation.
-Two methods have multiple sliders:

-- Move On Helix The upper slider sets the translation (linear displacement).
+- Displacement sliders Move selected parts, either by linear displacement or rotation.
+Two methods have multiple sliders: - Move On Helix The upper slider sets the translation (linear displacement).
 The lower slider sets the rotation angle. - Move With Coordinates Each of the three sliders sets the displacement along a specific axis of the Main CS. - Direction Definition - Main CS Moves along the active axis of the active coordinates system. - 2 Points Sets the direction by two points that you select.
-The Accept/Reject pointer 🚰 appears as you select points so that you can confirm the position or toggle to another possible location.
-(See "Confirming geometric selections with the Accept/Reject pointer".) - Edge Sets the direction parallel to an edge that you select in the document. - Plane Sets the direction perpendicular to a plane that you select in the document.
-(Not available for Move On Helix actions.).

-Select Direction When highlighted, shows that the selection process is active.
+The Accept/Reject pointer \ appears as you select points so that you can confirm the position or toggle to another possible location.

+- Edge Sets the direction parallel to an edge that you select in the document. - Plane Sets the direction perpendicular to a plane that you select in the document.
+(Not available for Move On Helix actions.). - Select Direction When highlighted, shows that the selection process is active.
 You can click Select Direction to deactivate and restart the selection process.
-(Not available when Main CS is selected.)

-Reset Sets all options back to the default values.

-Step value The Step value controls the number of intermediate positions shown when you play the animation.
-Smaller step values show more intermediate positions.

-Reverse Path (Available for Move On Curve.)
-Changes the direction of movement along the curve.

-Keep Parallel (Available for Move On Helix and Move On Curve.)
+(Not available when Main CS is selected.) - Reset Sets all options back to the default values. - Step value The Step value controls the number of intermediate positions shown when you play the animation.
+Smaller step values show more intermediate positions. - Reverse Path (Available for Move On Curve.)
+Changes the direction of movement along the curve. - Keep Parallel (Available for Move On Helix and Move On Curve.)

-When Keep Parallel is selected, the orientation of the parts is always parallel to their original orientation.
+Note: When Keep Parallel is selected, the orientation of the parts is always parallel to their original orientation.
 This type of rotation compares to a human hand sliding in circles on a flat surface.
 The hand always points in the same direction.